gtdn/Youtube-Historique-Visualisation/README.md

 1. The download should be ready in a few minutes, refresh the page at https://takeout.google.com/ and you will see a "Download" button

-#### Etape 2 - Mapper vos historiques avec les informations sur chaque vidéos
+#### Etape 2 - Mapper votre historique avec les informations sur chaque vidéos
 Lancer un serveur python dans le dossier git
 > `python3  http.server 8000`